#JusticeForJenny: Morris County Woman Charged With Dumping 10-Week-Old Pup In West Milford Lake

 She was taken to the New Jersey Department of Agriculture’s Animal Health Diagnostic Laboratory, where a necropsy was conducted.

-Found in the cage with Jenny was a wee-wee pad and a lead-crystal ice bucket that authorities believe was used to weigh down the case.
+Found in the cage with Jenny was a wee-wee pad and a lead-crystal ice bucket that authorities believe was used to weigh down the cage.

 A reward was offered by The Last Resort Animal Rescue that quickly ballooned to $12,000, thanks to contributions.